bchadd/online_chessql/readme.md

 - numpy
 - pandas

-Make sure to install these dependencies before running the program.

 ## Usage

-To use the program, follow these steps:
+Basic usage and notes on the program can be found below:

-1. Create and connect to a PostgreSQL database locally.
+1. *Create and connect to a PostgreSQL database locally.*
-2. Enter your default user authentication details in the `auth.json` file.
+2. *Enter your default user authentication details in the `auth.json` file.* Ensure that the user has the necessary permissions to execute create table, insert into table, and create view commands within the given PostgreSQL database.
-3. Run the `main.py` script on an up-to-date version of Python.
+3. *Run the `main.py` script on an up-to-date version of Python.*
 4. The database tables will be created if they don't already exist.
-5. The chess game data from the `chess_games.csv` file will be loaded into the `games` table.
+5. The raw chess game data from the `chess_games.csv` file will be loaded into the `games` table.
-6. Additional columns (for average rating, rating difference, and 'upset' Y/N) will be added to the `games` table.
+6. Additional columns (for average rating, rating difference, and 'upset' bool) will be added to the `games` table.
-7. The stats (`stats`) and openings (`openings`) tables will populate with summarizing data for each 100-rating range, beginning with 800-899.99.
+7. The stats (`stats`) and openings (`openings`) tables will populate with summarizing data for each 100-rating range, from 800 to 2400.
-8. Once the program completes, the database will be ready for analysis and querying.

-Please ensure that you have the necessary permissions to create tables, insert data, and execute SQL queries on the PostgreSQL database.
+8. Lastly, the program will create a 'summary' view to condense all of the winrate statistics into one view and then exports the view as a csv named 'rated_summary.csv' into the project directory.
+This view places these winrate statistics next to the number of games in the rating range specified, so that conclusions on the data are not made without considering the sample size of the range (admittedly very small for some of these ranges).
+8. After the program runs, you can also use your preference of a database GUI tool (PGAdmin), the command line, and/or a session of Python in a compatible environment to continue viewing and analyzing the data however you choose.

 ## Code Overview